Tony Robbins Unleash The Power Within Review

 I touched deep sorrow inside myself and ecstatic joy.

-We celebrated a lot: dancing, shouting, jumping, and screaming—the event is like the best rave you have ever been too—but stone cold sober.
-Here a quick video from the event.
+It was an atmosphere of jubilation: dancing, shouting, jumping, and screaming—the event is like the best rave you have ever been too, but stone cold sober.
+Here is a video from the event shot by someone that was there.

-We also walked across 2000 degree hot coals—this is Tony Robbin’s signature activity and it sets the stage of the rest of the 4 days.
+I walked across 2000 degree hot coals at the end of the first day.
+Firewalking is Tony Robbin’s signature activity and it sets the stage of the rest of the 4 days.
 Some chose not to do this—no judgment—but if you skipped this part of the event the rest of the weekend won’t be as deep and rich.

 Don’t chicken out on the fire walk, this is why you are going, to push your limits—you can do it.
 Your brain will tell you that you don’t need to prove anything to anyone, you’ll want to just go home and drink a beer while everyone else is stupidly walking on fire.
 Wrong.
 Do it.